nikkoong/objection/README.md

 # OBJECTION! — Multiplayer Web Game

 Fast-paced courtroom improv party game.
-No accounts, no downloads — just open a link on your phone.
+No accounts, no downloads: just open a link on your phone.

 **OBJECTION!** is a party game where lawyers try to secretly manipulate a witness into saying or doing something, while other lawyers can interrupt with **OBJECTIONS**.